rkuma183/wilsonmar.github.io/_posts/2016-03-21-jekyll-site-development.md

    bundle install

+This causes the list of dependencies in the Gemfile to be downloaded.

 Behind the scenes is a running of the **Gruntfie.js** that comes with the theme.
 It defines the parameters of various tasks that are downloaded: